voltration/ragemp-esbuild-starter/README.md

 * Server settings can be configured in the `config.toml` file.

+* Environment variables from `.env` are automatically injected when building.

 ### Building Your Project
 To build your project, run:
 ```